CiscoDevNet/ipps-javascript-samples/README.md

     Be sure to save the file.

-1. In VS Code, run/debug the app by switching to the **Run** tab, selecting the desired sample from the dropdown in the upper-left, then clicking the green arrow or pressing **F5**.
+1. In VS Code, run/debug the app by switching to the **Run** tab, selecting the desired sample from the dropdown in the upper-left, then clicking the green arrow - or just press **F5**.

 1. Most samples will require configuring a Phone Service in CUCM.
 This sample shows a typical configuration for the `ldap_directory.js` sample app: